 Li is an expert on privacy, artificial intelligence, and technology platform governance.
 She regularly appears as a legal commentator in national and global news outlets, and she has written for popular publications including the Washington Post, the Atlantic, and Slate.
 She also writes a recurring column on technology and privacy for MSNBC.
 Her recent academic scholarship includes articles on privacy in pandemic and privacy as a civil right.

 She previously taught Technology Law at Boston University School of Law.
 Li has also held past affiliations with Princeton’s Center for Information Technology Policy and U.C.
 Berkeley’s Center for Technology, Society and Policy.
 Prior to academia, she gained experience in law and policy at leading technology organizations including the Wikimedia Foundation, General Assembly, and Ask.com.

-She holds a J.D. from Georgetown University Law Center, where she was a Global Law Scholar, and a B.A. in English from University of California Los Angeles, where she was a Norma J. Ehrlich Alumni Scholar.
+Li is a licensed attorney and has CIPP/US, CIPP/E, CIPT, CIPM, and FIP certifications from the International Association of Privacy Professionals.
+She has a J.D. from Georgetown University Law Center, where she was a Global Law Scholar, and a B.A. in English from University of California, Los Angeles, where she was a Norma J. Ehrlich Scholar.